The South Asian community celebrates the victory of pride

 Kashmir has a history of gay love and liaisons, so much so that the Kashmiri language has a name for them, ‘Monde Baaz’.
 At one point Kashmir allowed for cultural and sexual diversity, a permissiveness that soon disappeared.
 While the country celebrated the end of the Victorian era Article 377, one would have thought the LGBTQ community in Jammu and Kashmir would finally get to fly with pride.
 However, Kashmir has its own constitution and follows the Ranbir Penal Code as opposed to the Indian Penal Code followed elsewhere in the country.
 But looking at the silver lining, the war torn region’s prominent LGBTQ activist Dr Aijaz Ahmad Bund welcomes the verdict, remains hopeful and dreams of holding a pride march in the state

-Speaking about the verdict, our MD Manish Tiwari said: “The LGBTQ community has always been an integral part of Indian culture, with transgender community being seen as a symbol of good luck during any celebrations to the gender fluidity through history.
+Speaking about the verdict, Here and Now 365‘s MD Manish Tiwari said: “The LGBTQ community has always been an integral part of Indian culture, with transgender community being seen as a symbol of good luck during any celebrations to the gender fluidity through history.
 So, the scrapping of 377 isn’t India getting Westernised but of India revisiting her roots, where gender and sexual orientation was celebrated and not looked down upon.”